 This page provides you with instructions on how to extract data from Magento and load it into Redshift.
 (If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

 What is Magento?

-Preparing Magento Data for Redshift
+Preparing Magento data

-Easier and Faster Alternatives
+Easier and faster alternatives

-Magento administration is not easy.
+If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.